iotaledger/identity.rs/documentation/docs/introduction.md

 A simple guide on how to contribute to the framework.

 ### Chapter 10: Workflow
-A overview of the workflow to design, develop and release the library.
+An overview of the workflow to design, develop and release the framework.
 ### Chapter 11: Contact

 How to contact the maintainers.